-To use the washer, push the multifunction lever inward (toward the steering column) to the second detent and hold it for as long as washer spray is desired.
+To use the washer, push the multifunction lever inward (toward the steering column) and hold it for as long as washer spray is desired.

 If you activate the washer while the windshield wiper control is in the delay range, the wipers will operate for three wipe cycles after releasing the multifunction lever and then resume the intermittent interval previously selected.